 I’ve had many jobs, I’ve done lots of people and project management in different sectors.
-After working many years for the same company, things started to go wrong and I had to take lots of time off, I was told I was no longer needed.
-Since then I had to fight a lot, mainly the NHS and the local council.
-Now I am finishing a Bsc in health and social care, to complement what the University of Life has taught me in this field.
+I have After working many years for the same company, things started to go wrong and I had to take lots of time off, I was then told I was no longer needed.
+Last year I completed a degree in health and social care with the Open University.
 The internet has helped me a lot in many ways during difficult times and I am fascinated by social media and citizen journalism.
 I am appalled by the current propaganda against welfare recipients and even more appalled by the way the government is removing our safety net which we all have been paying for over the years.

 Michelle Maher @mmaher70